Utah vs. Washington State NCAA Football Odds, Plays and Insights | September 25, 2021

 Washington State Stats and Trends

-- So far this season Washington State is winless against the spread.

-- Washington State's games this season have hit the over on one of three set point totals (33.3%).
+- Washington State's games this season have gone over the total in one out of three opportunities (33.3%).

-- Washington State is 0-2 against the spread and 1-1 overall when the team piles up over 295.3 yards.
+- Washington State is 0-2 against the spread and 1-1 overall when the team picks up over 295.3 yards.

-- The Cougars have turned the ball over three more times (6 total) than the Utes have forced a turnover (3) this season.
+- This season the Cougars have turned the ball over six times, three more than the Utes' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.